-Employees should provide advance notice of their intention to take vacations, and for leave whenever possible.
-All employees are responsible for accurately reporting their time.
-See HCPM §7.03.
+Employees should provide at least two weeks or more if possible advance notice of their intention to take vacations or use accrued leave.
+Every effort will be made to honor requests for time off as long as the BCPDO is staffed sufficiently..
+Employees are responsible for accurately reporting their time.
+See BCEH §5.02.